Jul 07, 2026

 FAQ

-2. How long does it take to feel the benefits of magnesium glycinate?
+How long does it take for magnesium glycinate to work?

-4. Can I take magnesium glycinate alongside my multivitamin?
+Can I take magnesium glycinate with my morning coffee?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.